Sophaos/MyDiagramEditor/README.md

 # MyDiagramEditor

-A desktop application in C# and WPF to create diagrams.
+A desktop application built in WPF with C# and XAML to create diagrams following the MVVM pattern with the framework Caliburn.Micro

 # What I Learned